HeavyMedl/lists/README.md

 <a name='transpose'/>
 ### transpose : [[x]] -> [[x]]
 ------
-**Description**: Array returned by transposing rows and columns of given arguments.
+**Description**: Array of an Array of Variables returned by transposing rows and columns of given arguments.

-**Signature Definition**: Give arg 1 an Array of Arrays of variables; Get an Array of Arrays of variables.
+**Signature Definition**: Give arg 1 an Array of an Array of Variables; Get an Array of an Array of Variables.

 **Example Usage**: